BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 ### Only started dispatches will turn into off peak rates

 In this scenario only started dispatches will be taken into account for adjustments meaning all rates during only started dispatch periods will be converted into the off peak rate.
 This will be indicated by the `is_intelligent_adjusted` property.
 This means no future planning can be made to take advantage of these cheap periods by rates alone.

+Please see the [FAQ](../faq.md#what-are-started-dispatches-and-how-are-they-calculated) for information on what started dispatches are.

 !!! warning